HOW WE CAN FURTHER THE IMPACT OF YOUR BUSINESS

 Best Practice Guide for Caring Companies

-This guide provides all the information you need to make the most of your designation, from helpful tips for announci
+Insights, tips and guidelines, this guide provides all the information you need to make the most of your designation.

 In a recent presentation briefing the Caring Companies on the current state of community investment, we explored the experience of the charitable and nonprofit sector during the peak of the global pandemic and what impact this has on corporate community investment practices in Canada.
 With current social and economic trends, strategies will need to be adaptive and innovative to meet the needs of communities.